 Instructor: Melissa Adler

-Resource Description and Access (RDA) will become the official cataloging standard of the Library of Congress on March 31, 2013, and catalogers will want to be prepared to use and implement it.
-Upon completion of this four-week course you will be familiar with Functional Requirements for Bibliographic Records, the conceptual model on which RDA is based.
+Resource Description and Access (RDA) is the new library cataloging for resource description and discovery, replacing AACR2.
+Upon completion of this four-week course you will be familiar with Functional Requirements for Bibliographic Records (FRBR), the conceptual model on which RDA is based.
 You will be able to recognize and create bibliographic records using RDA and will be directed to the most recent and helpful resources that are available to help guide you through the transition to RDA.
-We will also discuss the issues surrounding the adoption and implementation of the standard.
-Basic knowledge of AACR2 and MARC21 are required to take this course.
+The course will cover the basic concepts required to confidently navigate and apply the guidelines in the RDA Toolkit.

 - Issues surrounding the change to RDA

 - Identifying FRBR entities – Works, Expressions, Manifestations, Items

 - Using the RDA Toolkit

 - MARC fields for RDA

 - RDA vocabularies